Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Maret 2026 16.09.46 UTC
+- WIB: Senin, 23 Maret 2026 18.05.20 UTC
-- WITA: Senin, 23 Maret 2026 17.09.46 UTC
+- WITA: Senin, 23 Maret 2026 19.05.20 UTC
-- WIT: Senin, 23 Maret 2026 18.09.46 UTC
+- WIT: Senin, 23 Maret 2026 20.05.20 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: success
+Kategori: technology